katherinesebastin/AdvWebDevelopmentProject/Basic Structure and Main Functionalities.md

 - **End-to-End Tests:** These tests check the entire app, from start to finish, to make sure everything works together as expected.
 - **Error Handling:** We added error handling to prevent the app from crashing.
 If something goes wrong, the user will see an error message instead of the app just stopping.
 On the backend, we use try-catch blocks to handle errors, and on the frontend, we show helpful error messages to the user.

-## 9. User interface and interaction
+## 9. User Interface and Interaction

 The user interface is simple and easy to use:
 - The design is clean, with sections clearly separated so users can easily find what they’re looking for.